heraldgo/herald/README.md

 A selector will filter out from the "trigger param" to determine whether or not to run the following jobs.

-An example of selector which will only accept the even activation of the tick trigger.
+This is an example of selector which will only accept the even number of activation for the tick trigger.

 ```go
 type even struct{}